nikkomiu/mail-agent/README.md

 3. Open `Build` -> `Build Solution`
 4. The compiled program should be located at `%project_root%\MailAgent.Service\bin\Release\` directory
 5. Move the program to the deployment system and follow the [installation](#installation) instructions.

+To build the installer:

+1. Change the solution configuration from `Debug` to `Release`
+2. Right Click on the `MailAgent.Setup` Project
+3. Click `Rebuild`

 ## Installation